Tipping Point (game show)

-Tipping Point is a British quiz show that has aired on ITV1 since 2 July 2012.
-The show also airs repeats on ITV Quiz, which is owned by the same company as the ITV network, U&W, which is owned by the UKTV network, and Really, which is owned by Warner Bros.
-Discovery.
+Tipping Point is a British quiz show that has been broadcast on ITV since 2 July 2012.
+The programme is presented by Ben Shephard and features three players (four players in Series 1–11) answering questions on the subject of general knowledge in order to win counters which they use on a large coin pusher arcade-style machine in order to win cash and prizes.
+The show airs repeats on ITV Quiz, U&W, and Really.
 In South Africa, this programme is also on BBC Brit.
-The programme is presented by Ben Shephard and features three players (four players in Series 1–11) answering questions on the subject of general knowledge in order to win counters, which they use on a large coin pusher arcade-style machine in order to win cash and prizes.

 Gameplay

-The machine consists of two shelves filled with flat circular counters; the upper shelf slowly extends and retracts, whilst the lower one is stationary.
+The machine consists of two shelves with 80 counters (including the Double and Mystery counters) filled on the top shelf and the bottom shelf with flat circular shapes made of thick, solid plastic (with metal SFX added in post-production); the upper shelf slowly extends and retracts, whilst the lower one is stationary.
 The rear face of the machine is divided into four drop zones, each of which contains a pegboard similar to those found in pachinko machines.
 Contestants answer questions to win counters, then choose a drop zone and press their buzzer to release one counter at a time into that zone.
 The goal is to have the counters land flat on the upper shelf so that its retraction will cause the counters to push others over the shelf's front edge, leading them in turn to push still others off the lower shelf and into a collection trough referred to as the "win zone".
 Contestants win £50 for each counter that drops into the win zone during their turn.
 Any counters that bounce out of the machine and land on either the floor or the lip of the win zone during a turn are still credited toward that contestant's score.

 Only the winner at the end has a chance to take home any money; the others forfeit their accumulated totals.

 Three "mystery counters" were introduced in Series 2, each labelled with a question mark.
 For each mystery counter that enters the win zone, the contestant in control of the machine wins a prize (e.g. monthly flower bouquets, weekend holiday) which is theirs to keep regardless of the game's final outcome.
 Two "double counters" were introduced in Series 5, each labelled "x2".
 If one double counter enters the win zone, all counters falling on that same drop are scored for double value (£100 each); if both double counters fall on the same drop, the total is quadrupled (£200 each).
 As of Series 9, the mystery and double counters are respectively coloured green and yellow to more easily distinguish them from the others in the machine.
 Typically, the game begins with one counter of each type on the lower shelf and the other ones on the upper shelf.